open-telemetry/opentelemetry-ruby/website_docs/quick_start.md

 ### Installation

-The first step add these gems to your Gemfile:
+The first step is to add these gems to your Gemfile:

 ```ruby
 gem 'opentelemetry-sdk'